 A report by Gallup that surveyed 105 teams and 1,740 individuals over three six-month intervals found that “Individuals with thriving wellbeing in the first measurement period were 20% more likely to have thriving team members six months later.”
 This means that the wellbeing factor is highly contagious.

 Individuals are likely to be influenced by the wellbeing of their team and supervisors.
 Promote activities that lead to wellbeing, practice them yourself and encourage your team members to practice them as well.
 Activities such as a 10-minute walk outside the office, playing indoor games, a quick sprint down the stairs, or taking time out for exercising can boost mood of the employees and also act as a motivating factor.
-Appoint workplace therapists who can help employees manage stress and put helpful employee assistance programs in place.
+Appoint workplace therapists or introduce an allowance for online therapy who can help employees manage stress and put helpful employee assistance programs in place.

 Don’t Encourage Working Overtime